panosale/PythonLearningGR/README.md

 * Lambda Functions with Practical Examples in Python | by Susan Maina | Jun, 2021 | Towards Data Science - https://towardsdatascience.com/lambda-functions-with-practical-examples-in-python-45934f3653a8 or [HERE](https://github.com/panosale/PythonLearningGR/files/6740915/Lambda.Functions.with.Practical.Examples.in.Python.-.by.Susan.Maina.-.Jun.2021.-.Towards.Data.Science.pdf)

 * Lambda Function in Python – Example Syntax - https://www.freecodecamp.org/news/lambda-function-in-python-example-syntax/ or [HERE](https://github.com/panosale/PythonLearningGR/files/7337543/Lambda.Function.in.Python.Example.Syntax.pdf)

+* Python for Beginners: How to Read Text from a File – The New Stack - https://thenewstack.io/python-for-beginners-how-to-read-text-from-a-file/